Ryu Su-jeong: 2022–present: Independent solo career

 On November 16, 2021, Ryu left Woollim Entertainment after deciding not to renew her contract.
 She later established the independent label, "House of Dreams" on September 1, 2022.
 On March 21, she announced that she is going to release her first studio album Archive of Emotions on April 20, 2023 with the pre-release title track "Love or Hate" which was released on March 30, 2023.
 The title track, "Grabby Girl" was released alongside the album.

 In January 2024, she announced her second extended play, 2Rox with some tracks in collaboration with American Artist XYLØ.
 Pre-Release track "Fallen Angel" was released on January 10, 2024 while all other tracks were released on January 24, 2024 including the lead single "Shxt".

 On May 16, 2024, she released "Orange Juice" featuring fellow Lovelyz member Yein.

 On August 22, she released the digital single "White Dress."

 On October 8, she released her first Japanese song, "T-Shirt."

 On June 30, 2025 it was announced that Artist Rider would part ways from managing "House of Dreams".
 Following this announcement, on July 7, Ryu announced her third EP New Car which released on July 25.
+On November 19, she released the single album Melted Love.
+Ryu released her 4th mini album, All the Colors I Am, on September 11, 2026.